American exceptionalism: Similarities between the U.S. and Europe

 In December 2009, historian Peter Baldwin published a book arguing that despite widespread attempts to contrast the "American way of life" and the "European social model," America and Europe are actually very similar in a number of social and economic indices.
-Baldwin claimed that the black underclass accounts for many of the few areas in which a stark difference exists between the U.S. and Europe, such as homicide and child poverty.
+Baldwin claims that the black underclass accounts for many of the few areas in which a stark difference exists between the U.S. and Europe, such as homicide and child poverty.

-The historian Felipe Fernández-Armesto argues that it be commonly thought that all people consider themselves exceptional.
+Historian Felipe Fernández-Armesto argues that it be commonly thought that all people consider themselves exceptional.
 In most cases in which the subject has been broached, the similarities between the conflicting parties outweigh the differences.
 Things such as the "dynamic wealth creation, the democracy, the accessibility of opportunity, the cult of civil liberty, the tradition of tolerance," and what Fernández-Armesto considers evils such as the materialistic economy, the excessive privileges of wealth, and the selective illiberality are standard features in many modern societies.
 However, he adds, America is made exceptional by the intensity with which those characteristics are concentrated there.

 Effects

-Critics of American exceptionalism argue that it has led to some of the expansion that is seen during the 18th and 19th centuries in the Americas.
-Deborah Madsen argued that the effects of American exceptionalism have changed over time, from the annexation of Native American lands then to the ideas of Manifest destiny (which encompassed the Mexican–American War and the purchases of land in the 19th century).
+Critics argue that it has led to some of the expansion that is seen during the 18th and 19th centuries in the Americas.
+Deborah Madsen argues that the effects of American exceptionalism have changed over time, from the annexation of Native American lands then to the ideas of Manifest destiny (which encompassed the Mexican–American War and the purchases of land in the 19th century).

-Critics of American exceptionalism have argued that the bipartisan political class believes that one purpose of the United States is to spread democracy to nations that are under tyrannical governments.
+Critics have argued that the bipartisan political class believes that one purpose of the United States is to spread democracy to nations that are under tyrannical governments.
 This can be seen in the contemporary 2001 invasion of Afghanistan and the 2003 invasion of Iraq.

 Political scientist Joseph Nye has warned that the overuse of exceptionalist rhetoric may weaken the United States' soft power—its ability to influence others through attraction rather than coercion.
 He suggests that when America presents itself as morally infallible, it risks alienating allies and diminishing its credibility on the world stage.